-This is the last article in our series about discounts.
+This is the third and final article in our series about discounts.

-In part 1 we discussed what they are and how we calculate them.
-In part 2 we looked at how each type of discount is shown on an invoice, how those invoices are entered into the accounting records at the point they are sent to the customer, and then how the accounts are updated once a payment is received.
+In part 1, discount types, we discussed what they are and how we calculate them.
+In part 2, discount calculations, we looked at how each type of discount is shown on an invoice, how those invoices are entered into the accounting records at the point they are sent to the customer, and then how the accounts are updated once a payment is received.

 When processing receipts for invoices that offered PPD, the first step is to check that the payment was received within the timescale specified and therefore the deduction of the discount is valid.
 In order to do this we need to know:

 - The PPD details